 - 400 g tin chopped tomatoes

-- 1 tsp vegetable stock powder (check it is vegan)
+- 1 teaspoon vegetable stock powder (check it is vegan)

-- 2 tbsp gravy granules (check they are vegan)
+- 2 tablespoon gravy granules (check they are vegan)

 - 600 g potatoes